gnramos/FSMDriver/FSMDriver.md

 FSMDriver
 =========

-A driver implementation using a Finite State Machine implementation to control its actions.
+A driver implementation using a Finite State Machine implemented with modules to control its actions.

 Main ideia
 --------------------